Field-theoretical approach to open quantum systems and the Lindblad equation: Transmission matrix

-where $T^0(t,t')_{pp',qq'}$ is given by (\ref{Trans-Unper}) and the reducible kernel $M(t,t')_{pp',qq'}$ takes the form
+where $T^0(t,t')_{pp',qq'}$ is given by (\ref{Trans-Unper}), and the reducible kernel $M(t,t')_{pp',qq'}$ takes the form

 the example above applies to the third term in (\ref{M-Kern}).
-Inspecting Fig.~\ref{fig1} the construction of the kernel $M(t,t')$ corresponds to removing the external legs $G_R(t,t_n)$, $G_R(t_1,t')$, $G_A(t',u_1)$ and $G_A(u_m,t)$ from the transmission matrix $T(t,t')$.
+Inspecting Fig.~\ref{fig1} shows that the construction of the kernel $M(t,t')$ corresponds to removing the external legs $G_R(t,t_n)$, $G_R(t_1,t')$, $G_A(t',u_1)$, and $G_A(u_m,t)$ from the transmission matrix $T(t,t')$.

-The next essential step is to identify a Dyson equation for the transmission matrix in (\ref{Trans-Exp}).
-According to Wick's theorem the vertices $\bm S_p$ in the reducible kernel $M(t,t')$ in (\ref{M-Kern}) are connected pairwise to the bath operators $\bm B$ in the bath correlation function $D^{\alpha\beta}(t,t')$.
-As a result $M(t,t')$ can be broken up in irreducible parts $K(t,t')$ connected by a pair of Green's function $G_R$ and $G_A$ constituting the unperturbed transmission matrix $T^0(t,t')$ (\ref{Trans-Unper}).
-Proceeding schematically term by term we have $M=I+K+KT^0K+\cdots$ and by insertion in $T=T^0MT^0$ in (\ref{Trans-Exp3}) the expansion $T=T^0+T^0KT^0+\cdots$, yielding the Dyson equation
+The next essential step accounting for secular effects is to identify a Dyson equation for the transmission matrix in (\ref{Trans-Exp}).
+According to Wick's theorem, the vertices $\bm S_p$ in the reducible kernel $M(t,t')$ in (\ref{M-Kern}) are connected pairwise to the bath operators $\bm B_p$ in the bath correlation function $D^{\alpha\beta}(t,t')$.
+As a result, $M(t,t')$ can be broken up in irreducible parts $K(t,t')$ connected by a pair of Green's functions $G_R$ and $G_A$ constituting the unperturbed transmission matrix $T^0(t,t')$ (\ref{Trans-Unper}).
+Proceeding schematically term by term, we have $M=I+K+KT^0K+\cdots$ and by insertion in $T=T^0MT^0$ in (\ref{Trans-Exp3}) the expansion $T=T^0+T^0KT^0+\cdots$, yielding the Dyson equation